esterpantaleo/etymology/README.md

 The code and the data are distributed under [Creative Commons Attribution-ShareAlike 3.0](https://creativecommons.org/licenses/by-sa/3.0/)

-## Note
+## Language data
 Files contained in [resources/data](https://github.com/esterpantaleo/etymology/tree/master/resources/data) are imported from Wiktionary and updated when a new dump of the English Wiktionary is generated.

+File etymology-only_languages.csv has been created from Wiktionary data with a lua module available [here](https://en.wiktionary.org/wiki/Wiktionary:Etymology-only_languages,_csv_format).

+File iso-639-3.tab has been downloaded from [this link](http://www-01.sil.org/iso639-3/iso-639-3.tab) (the first line has been removed) and dates back to 02/17/2017.

+File list_of_languages.csv has been downloaded from [Wiktionary](https://en.wiktionary.org/wiki/Wiktionary:List_of_languages,_csv_format).

 ## The SPARQL ENDPOINT
 This code queries the [wmflabs etytree-virtuoso sparql endpoint](http://etytree-virtuoso.wmflabs.org/sparql) which I have set up and populated with data (RDF) produced with [dbnary_etymology](https://bitbucket.org/esterpantaleo/dbnary_etymology).
 The extracted data is kept in sync with Wiktionary each time a new dump is generated (we are a little behind now - data was extracted on 12/20/2016).